 Probably the best option is to use deer netting.
 This fine black mesh can keep deer out when attached to some sturdy posts.
-You may wish to attach some colorful ribbons to the netting, as this not only helps keep deer from running into them, but may spook other unwanted critters.
+You may wish to attach some colorful ribbons to the netting.
+This not only helps keep deer from running into them, but may spook other unwanted critters.

 When your yard is almost entirely garden space, you can also use the underhanded “double fence” technique.
 Simply put a fence around four or five feet tall around the yard.
 Then, add a second fence of similar height about five feet further in.

 This method is preferable in urban settings, since many ordinances restrict fence heights.
-In addition, deer hate feeling trapped and prefer to jump high instead of far, so they’ll avoid all of the tasties inside.
+In addition, deer hate feeling trapped and prefer to jump high instead of far, so they’ll avoid all of the tasty plants inside.

 Keep Deer Away From Your Yard